 Either way, it’s usually just a short walk to a Deuce bus stop from nearly every casino on the Strip.
 And because buses arrive every 15 minutes or so, you’ll never have to wait too long for one.

 (Go here for a list and map of the Deuce bus stops.)

-The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi.
-However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi, (assuming you are unlike my friends and you are all going to chip in on the ride).
+The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi, Uber or Lyft.
+However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi/Uber/Lyft.

-There are no longer single ride tickets offered, so to ride the Deuce, you’ll be purchasing tickets that give you unlimited access in increments of 2 hours, 24 hours, 3 days, or 30 days.
+There are no longer single ride tickets offered, so to ride the Deuce, you’ll be purchasing tickets that give you unlimited access in increments of 2 hours, 24 hours, or 3 days.

 Kids five years of age and under can ride the Deuce for free, so long as they are accompanied by a paying adult.